 VA Funding Fee.
 Depending on your disability rating, you may be required to pay a VA funding fee when your loan closes.
-The funding fee depends on your down payment, type of military service and if this is your first time using the VA Program.
+The funding fee depends on your down payment, loan program and if this is your first time using the VA Program.
 You can add the funding fee to your mortgage amount or pay for it out-of-pocket.
 The good news is that the VA Program does not require borrowers to pay a monthly mortgage insurance fee.

 VA borrower mortgage qualification guidelines are slightly less flexible than other no or low down payment mortgage programs such as the FHA home loan program.
 The VA home loan program requires a minimum credit score of 620 as compared to 580 for the FHA program.
 Additionally, the VA home loan program uses a borrower debt-to-income ratio of approximately 41% to determine what size mortgage you qualify for as compared to a debt-to-income ratio of 43% or higher for the FHA mortgage program.
 Using a lower debt-to-income ratio means that borrowers qualify for a smaller mortgage amount.
 Our VA Mortgage Qualification Calculator applies this conservative debt-to-income ratio to calculate what size VA loan you can afford.
 Additionally, the VA home loan program applies a residual income requirement to ensure that borrowers have sufficient funds after paying their mortgage and total monthly housing expense.